Taxes

 A company needs to register a head office and get a tax number in Portugal to become the country’s tax resident.

-• What is tax identification number in Portugal?
+• What is a tax identification number in Portugal?

 Número de Identificação Fiscal (NIF) is a unique nine-digit taxpayer number.
 Its presence is mandatory for any transactions in Portugal: from buying property to going to the supermarket.